 Until recently, childhood diabetes was synonymous with type 1, previously called juvenile diabetes.
-With type 1, the pancreas does not produce insulin, the hormone necessary for getting glucose into the cells for energy.
+In type 1 diabetes, the pancreas does not produce insulin, the hormone necessary for getting glucose into the cells for energy.
 Type 1 diabetes is an autoimmune disease in which the immune system attacks and destroys the insulin-producing cells of the pancreas.
 There is no cure for type 1 diabetes, and those who have this disease must take insulin as part of their treatment.

 With type 2 diabetes, the body does not use insulin properly, causing blood glucose levels to rise higher than normal.
 Those with type 2 diabetes typically control their blood sugar with diet, though they may also take insulin as part of their treatment.
 Type 2 diabetes, previously called adult-onset diabetes, was rare in children.
 But not anymore.
 Both types of diabetes are growing at alarming rates in children.

-Each year from 2002-2012, new diagnoses of type 1 diabetes increased 1.8%, and new diagnoses of type 2 diabetes increased 4.8% in the U.S among youths under 20 years of age.
+Each year from 2002-2012, new diagnoses of type 1 diabetes increased by 1.8%, and new diagnoses of type 2 diabetes increased by 4.8% in the U.S. among youths under 20 years of age.